 American Black Ducks are slow, heavy fliers but excellent swimmers, diving to avoid predators and sometimes to find food.
 Mates are monogamous within each breeding season, and the pairs may stay together in subsequent years.
 They court and form strong pair bonds in the fall and winter before migrating to breeding grounds.
 Nesting starts in February in the southern part of their range, but often not until late May in the northern part.
 The female incubates the eggs while the male defends the territory.
 Pairs nest near each other fairly peacefully unless one male or pair intrudes; then the territorial male threatens, chases, and fights the intruders.
 Halfway through incubation, the male becomes less attentive and eventually abandons the nest.
 The ducklings hatch all within a few hours, and once they are dry the female leads the brood to rearing areas with a lot of invertebrates and plant cover.
 In early September, after molting, the adult and fledgling ducks join up near breeding areas and begin to migrate south.Back to top

 American Black Ducks are common, but the North American Breeding Bird Survey recorded a decline of about 84% between 1966 and 2014.
 Since 2004, declines have slowed down.
 They are not on the 2014 State of the Birds Watch List.
 Farming, logging, and urbanization in this species’ breeding and wintering habitats, both inland and on the coast, may have contributed to the fall in numbers.
 Duck hunters intensively exploited American Black Ducks for decades, shooting an estimated 800,000 per year in the 1960s and 1970s.
 In 1982 the Humane Society of the U.S. pursued a lawsuit that led to stringent hunting restrictions the following year, namely a 30-day season with a one-bird limit per day.
 Annual harvest in the 1990s was estimated at 166,000 in the U.S., and today records indicate that figure is about 115,000 per year.
 American Black Ducks are warier than many other duck species, such as Mallards, and thus less tolerant of disturbance.
 Mallards may have even contributed to the decline in black ducks, since Mallards thrive under urban conditions and may oust their shyer cousins from the habitat (as well as altering local populations by hybridizing with them).
 Like other aquatic animals, American Black Ducks are sensitive to pollution and runoff that degrade water quality.
 In the mid-twentieth century the pesticide DDT contributed to eggshell thinning.
 American Black Ducks also are vulnerable to lead poisoning when they eat spent lead shot while foraging in wetlands.Back to top

 Longcore, Jerry R., Daniel G. McAuley, Gary R. Hepp and Judith M. Rhymer.
 2000.
-American Black Duck (Anas rubripes).
-In The Birds of North America, No. 481 (A. Poole and F. Gill, eds.).
-The Birds of North America Online, Ithaca, New York.
+American Black Duck (Anas rubripes), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.

-North American Bird Conservation Initiative, U.S. Committee.
+North American Bird Conservation Initiative.
 2014.
-State of the Birds 2014 Report.
-U.S. Department of Interior, Washington, DC.
+The State of the Birds 2014 Report.
+US Department of Interior, Washington, DC, USA.